unicef/publicgoods-toolkit/policy.md

 identify potential threats, estimate a rank of their severity, and start outlining possible mitigations.
-Threat modeling can be done from perspectives that center on a systems or asset view, but also from “thinking with your evil hat on”: in other words, thinking through all the ways users could be put at risk by bad actors (indeed, one specific threat modeling exercise is called "persona non grata").
+Threat modeling can be done from perspectives that center on a systems or asset view, but also from "thinking with your evil hat on": in other words, thinking through all the ways users could be put at risk by bad actors (indeed, one specific threat modeling exercise is called "persona non grata").
 This should happen very early in the development process, ideally when